iamromulan/cellular-modem-wiki/fibocom/backup_xqcn.md

 > Open Qpst Configuration.

-> Use the AutoAdd function to autoconnect to proper serial port "DEADD00D sn 4ec33ae0 DIAGnostic" or\
+> Use the AutoAdd function to autoconnect to proper serial port "DEADD00D sn 4ec33ae0 DM Port"
-> Select Ports tab.\
+> If you can't see any port, select Ports tab.\
 > Add New Port.\
 > "Show serial and USB/QC diagnostic port only": NO.\
-> Add "USB DM Port".\
+> Select "USB DM Port".\
 > Just ignore the other ports "USB NMEA, USB Modem, AT".

 ![](./images/01_qpst_port.png)